UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Barbara_Simons.md

-We went out a little bit and didn’t hit it off too much, and we stopped seeing each other, and then I ran into him again; but before we stopped seeing each other, he encouraged me to take this junior/senior math class.
+We went out a little bit and didn’t hit it off too much, and we stopped seeing each other, and then I ran into him again; but before we stopped seeing each other, he encouraged me to take this juniorsenior math class.
 He said, “Oh, you should be taking analysis\!
 You’ve done calculus; take analysis.”
 It took me a long time to get the hang of analysis.
 It was a struggle, but I got a B; it wasn’t disgraceful.
-But meanwhile, the other young women in the class were thinking that I was just this brain, because I was this little freshman taking a junior/senior math classes.
+But meanwhile, the other young women in the class were thinking that I was just this brain, because I was this little freshman taking a juniorsenior math classes.

 Anyway, I ran into Jim again the beginning of my second semester, when I switched dorms.
 I ended up in a dorm where there was this woman from